nginx & Tor

 $ ~/bin/tor

-The new onion hostname is located in ~/tor/var/lib/tor/hidden_service as "hostname" along with a "private_key".
-Open the file "hostname":
+The new onion directory is located in ~/tor/var/lib/tor/ as "host" - with a public and a secret key.
+Open the file named "hostname":

-$ cat ~/tor/var/lib/tor/hidden_service/hostname
+$ cat ~/tor/var/lib/tor/host/hostname

 notes